 Year 7 to 9

-In Year 7 to 9, students have three lessons a week of History and one piece of homework.
-The structure of the course is broadly chronological and comprises the following topics:.
+In Years 7 and 8, students have 2 lessons a week of History and one piece of homework.
+The structure of the course is broadly chronological, and comprises the following topics:

 |Year 7||Year 8|